 It’s about REPRODUCTION of the fittest, not SURVIVAL of the fittest

 Conflict Trumps Cooperation

-The balance between cooperation and conflict is a great theme of the human specie.
+The balance between cooperation and conflict is a great theme of human species.

 Selection Within Most Important